Light is love without attachment

 Kali went to the street where Chandra used to live, and walked up and down outside the little house, now deserted.
 Chandra’s ghost came to greet her, kind and courteous as ever, and after a while Dogson came too, but not a ghost, a live spirit, and so strong that Kali felt sure he must be close by.
 Now wherever she goes she half expects all the time to see him, to hear his voice or feel his hand on her shoulder.
 She knows the tricks that the mind can play on itself when a wish is so strong, but she does not believe she is deceiving herself.

-At the Navel they have pulled out some of the screens, terribly battered, but anyway they knew what would be on them.
+At the Navel they have pulled out some of the screens, terribly battered, but anyway they had an idea what would be on them.
 The last one remained free of wreckage, and the lines on it have become more pronounced, but it does not tell the future, unless the cloud in front of the striving figures represents the future.
 Stones with ciphers on them, or parts of ciphers, are accumulating on the cleared court.
 It’s too soon, Dharma says, to try to put them together.
 There is still a large mound of rubble to be turned over.

 Today Kali saw a glum humanoid slip through a gap in a park wall and disappear on the other side, though the wall was low enough for her to see over.
 She followed him and found steps leading down into the underground.
 She thought of going to fetch her friends, but decided to take the chance to see what goes on down there and descended alone.
 After two long flights of stairs in semi-darkness, she came out on to a platform.
 At intervals, both on the platform itself and in the well where the rails still run, were screens spewing out images from the old timestream, their flashing and flickering the only light there was.
 Among the interlocking holographs of rock stars and their punk followers, similarly dressed humanoids were imitating their steps and gestures.
 Kali stood where she was; it was difficult to distinguish solid figures from projections and she didn’t want to cause offense and put herself in danger.
 Even so a punk male, apparently grey faced and red haired, stamped up close to her and stared at her head implants.